aljoscharei/RPG/GM_FlohFelixAljoscha/Fill.md

 and deep, averaging 12,000 feet deep.
 Oceans are too large to cover in this supplement and should be placed thoughtfully.

 There is a 1-5 in 6 chance any body of water has an unusual feature, drawn from the list below.
 The size of these features is, unless otherwise stated, determined by the size of the body of water.
-As a general rule, if the body of water is one hex or smaller the feature will occupy 1d20 subhexes.
+As a general rule, if the body of water is one hex or smaller the feature will occupy `dice: 1d20` subhexes.
 If it is between one and four hexes it will occupy

 (1-3) 2d10 subhexes,
 (4-5) 3d20 subhexes, or
-(6) 1d4 hexes.
+(6) `dice: 1d4` hexes.
 Any larger than that and the feature will occupy

-(1-2) 1d6 hexes,
+(1-2) `dice: 1d6` hexes,
 (3) 2d8 hexes,
 (4) 3d10 hexes
 (5) 4d20 hexes, or